Saatchi Art Review: What It Is And How It Works For Artists

 Does Saatchi Art Sell?

-Up until now, the artists selling on Saatchi have sold artwork in over 80 countries.
+Up until now, different artists selling on Saatchi have sold artwork in over 80 countries.

 These days, Saatchi Art attracts around 15 million monthly pageviews, so there is a lot of interest from buyers.

-But there is tons of competition on Saatchi as well:
+But there are tons of competitions on Saatchi as well:

 Your artwork will have to shine above paintings and prints from thousands of other sellers.